openSUSE/news-o-o/_posts/2012-10-12-reminder-get-boffin-at-opensuse-conference-2012.markdown

 ![oSC 12 Logo](/wp-content/uploads/2012/10/oSC3-Logo2.png)

-Everyone knows what really matters at a conference happens outside theÂ scheduled talks, right?
+Everyone knows what really matters at a conference happens outside the scheduled talks, right?
 The life of the openSUSE project happens when we get together, talk and plan, and this happens much faster face to face than on the mailing lists or forums.
 These Birds of a Feather (BoF) sessions are how we do this.

 Team members within the openSUSE Project should take the opportunity the openSUSE Conference offers to sit down together and hash out their plans for future activity.